jainshravan123/SampleRestApis/README.md

 ## About

-This repository will generate the sample data for the rest apis.
+This repository exposes the rest apis for generating the sample data.

 # Description
 This is a node js app which is hosted on heroku cloud.